Joanna Gaines Shares Sweet Photos Of Baby Crew As Family Vacations In Tulum

-Joanna Gaines and co. are enjoying a little rest and relaxations in one of the most popular vacation spots in the world.
+Joanna Gaines and her family are enjoying a little rest and relaxation in one of the most popular vacation spots in the world.

-Yesterday, the mother of five delighted fans by sharing a little sneak peak of her recent family getaway in Tulum, Mexico.
+Yesterday, the mother-of-five delighted fans by sharing a little sneak peek of her recent family getaway in Tulum, Mexico.
 Along with a caption that says the family left the gorgeous tourist spot with “rested minds and full hearts,” she also shared a few adorable photos of the newest addition to the Gaines family —baby Crew.

 The first photo in the set shows one of Joanna’s older girls holding baby Crew up as they both dip their feet in the ocean.
 Crew looks as sweet as can be in a white onesie with blue stripes all over and his cute little fat rolls are fully visible on his arms and legs.
 The next photo in the deck shows the tot taking in the scenery of Tulum.